loglabs/mltrace/docs/source/logging.rst

 Python approach
 """""""""

-You can also create an instance of a :py:class:`~mltrace.entities.ComponentRun` and log it using :py:func:`mltrace.log_component_run` yourself for greater flexibility.
+You can also create an instance of a :py:class:`~mltrace.ComponentRun` and log it using :py:func:`mltrace.log_component_run` yourself for greater flexibility.
 An example of this is as follows:

 .. code-block :: python

     from datetime import datetime
-    from mltrace.entities import ComponentRun
+    from mltrace import ComponentRun
     from mltrace import get_git_hash, log_component_run
     import pandas as pd